-As a way of solving this problem, the UNHCR (UN Refugee Agency) donor countries and organisations working in refugee situations should ensure that palliative care is included in all emergency responses to limit the suffering that refugees with palliative care needs experience.
+As a way of solving this problem, the UNHCR (UN Refugee Agency) donor countries and organisations working in refugee situations should ensure that palliative care is included in all emergency responses to limit the suffering that refugees with palliative care

 Core to palliative care inclusion in emergency response services is a move towards the inclusion of palliative care into the Sphere Handbook, which serves as the gold standard for complex humanitarian emergency interventions.
 This Humanitarian Charter is regarded by implementing agencies, as well as bilateral and multilateral donors, as the “ethical and legal backdrop to protection principles” of refugees and other vulnerable populations (The Sphere Project, p.
 6).

-The inclusion of palliative care is included in a first phase of open online public consultation until 30 June 2017.
+The inclusion of palliative care is included in

 An inclusion of palliative care into the Sphere Standards could ideally lead to a broader allocation of palliative care funding as a mainstreamed priority in complex humanitarian emergencies globally.

-Such a move would not only lead to an expansion of palliative care services as part of Universal Health Coverage (UHC) objectives, it would also ensure its services and ethos impacts communities in situations of dire need, with lesser infringement on resource strapped health systems.
+Such a move would not only lead to an expansion of palliative care services as part of Universal Health Coverage (UHC) objectives, it would also ensure its services and ethos impacts communities in situations of dire need, with lesser infringement on